A Quick 10-Point Checklist for Managing Risks to Food Safety in a Storage & Distribution Environment

 • Keep records of temperature logs, cleaning schedules, pest control measures, and employee training.

 We encourage you to delve into the meticulous details of the SQF Food Safety Code: Storage and Distribution, Edition 9.
-Our Storage and Distribution Code can be applied to food sector categories for storage and distribution, particularly transportation and distribution of food products.
+Our Storage and Distribution Code can be applied to food sector categories for storage and distribution, particularly in the storage, distribution, and transportation of food products.

 Implementing the SQF Code in storage and distribution helps your company manage risks associated with the food supply chain.
 Clear procedures and standards can mitigate incidents that could harm consumers or your business.